rseng/rse-jekyll-web/README.md

-# Research Software Encyclopdia Jekyll Web
+# Research Software Encyclopedia Jekyll Web

 This is an example of a database generated via a [Google Sheet Import](https://rseng.github.io/rse/getting-started/commands/#import) using the Research Software Encyclopedia, exporting to a Jekyll Web interface in [docs](docs),